- Course Number:

 Addendum to Course Description

 This is a outcome based course utilizing a lecture/lab format.
 This course includes classroom discussions, computer based training, and lab demonstrations covering technical skills.
-Course outcomes will include: theoretical concepts, layout, fabrication, welding, oxyfuel cutting, safety and environmental awareness, communication, computations and human relations.
+Course outcomes will include: theoretical concepts, lay out, fabrication, welding, oxy-fuel cutting and safety.

 Course Activities and Design